North Harford High School

-North Harford High School is located in Pylesville, Maryland, United States.
-It is one of the few schools in Harford County, Maryland to have an FFA Chapter, and the only school in Harford County to have a barn with a semi-working farm on campus.
+North Harford High School is a public high school located in Pylesville, Maryland, United States.
+It is part of the Harford County Public Schools system.

+North Harford High School is one of the few schools in Harford County, Maryland to have an FFA Chapter, and the only school in Harford County to have a barn with a semi-working farm on campus.
 North Harford finished undergoing renovations and additions at the beginning of the 2008 school year.
 Its re-dedication ceremony was held on April 13, 2008, in the new auditorium.

 Student Government

 North Harford's student government program is one of the most active in Harford County.
-Currently, North Harford's SGA is a member of both the Harford County Regional Association of Student Councils, and the Maryland Association of Student Councils.
+Currently, North Harford's SGA is a member of both the Harford County Regional Association of Student Councils and the Maryland Association of Student Councils.
 North Harford is allotted nine votes in the Harford County Regional Association of Student Councils.

 North Harford's SGA is made up of an executive board, individual Class Boards that report to the executive board, and forum representatives elected from every English class.

-Events sponsored by the SGA include the Homecoming Dance, holiday food drives, Quarterly General Assemblies, Red Cross Blood Drives, an annual School Beautification Day, HCRASC General Assemblies.
+Events sponsored by the SGA include the Homecoming Dance, holiday food drives, Quarterly General Assemblies, Red Cross Blood Drives, an annual School Beautification Day, and HCRASC General Assemblies.

 The Student Government Association is the primary vehicle of communication between the student body and the administration at North Harford High School.
-In addition to sponsoring events and acting as a liaison between the students and administration, the SGA allocates money to all clubs and organization needing funds for the school year.
+In addition to sponsoring events and acting as a liaison between the students and administration, the SGA allocates money to all clubs and organizations needing funds for the school year.
 Student organizations can apply for funds via the executive board president or treasurer.
 Some organizations receiving funds for the 2007–2008 school year include the Spirit Club, the Science Department, the Student of the Month Program, and several others.

 Major Clubs

 Envirothon

-In the 2009 competition, North Harford's B-team placed 3rd for B-teams and 7th overall.
+In the 2009 competition, North Harford's B team placed 3rd among B teams and 7th overall.
 In 2010, North Harford's team won the presentation portion of the competition.
 The A-team placed 7th and the B-team placed 4th.
-In the 2015 5th topic presentation North Harford won 1st place beating the reigning 9-year champions Harford Christian.
-Also in the competition, the A-team placed 2nd and the B-team placed 3rd.
+In the 2015 5th topic presentation, North Harford won 1st place, beating the reigning 9-year champions, Harford Christian.
+Additionally, the A-team placed second and the B-team placed third.

 Academic Team

-The Academic Team competes yearly in several competitions including on the CBS show “It’s Academic” against other local high schools and in the Hartford County Academic Tournament, in which the team reached the finals in 2012.
+The Academic Team competes yearly in several competitions, including on the CBS show “It’s Academic” against other local high schools and in the Hartford County Academic Tournament, in which the team reached the finals in 2012.

 NHHS Jazz Band

 In past years, the band has performed for WJZ-13's "It's Academic" program.
 They have also played at the Lincoln-Regan Dinner.
 The Jazz Band has also played for the Harford County Public Library for the Christmas Holidays.
+They are well known for their rendition of "Mr Blue Sky" by the Electric Light Orchestra.
 Every once in while, the Jazz Band holds coffee houses right in the newly constructed band room.
-The Jazz Band is led by the band teacher, Mr. Wacyk.